glotzerlab/row/doc/src/workflow/action/resources.md

 walltime.per_directory = "00:10:00"
 ```

-When set to `per_submission`, **row** always asks the scheduler to allocate the given
+When set to `per_submission`, **row** asks the scheduler to allocate the given walltime
-walltime for each job.
-When set to `per_directory`, **row** requests the given value
+for each job.
+When set to `per_directory`, **row** requests the given value multiplied
-multiplied by the number of directories in the submission group.
-Use `per_submission`
+by the number of directories in the submission group.
+Use `per_submission` when your
-when your action parallelizes over directories and therefore takes the same amount of
+action parallelizes over directories and therefore takes the same amount of time
-time independent of the submission group size.
-Use `per_directory` when your action
+independent of the submission group size.
+Use `per_directory` when your action loops
-loops over the directories and therefore the walltime scales with the number of
+over the directories and therefore the walltime scales with the number of directories.
-directories.

 When omitted, `walltime` defaults to `per_directories = 01:00:00`.